By Marjorie Munsterberg

 Reprint:

-If the book was published a long time ago and you are using a reprint, you should indicate that the date of publication is not the same as the one you list.
-Give the date of the original publication, followed by a semi-colon, “rpt.” or “reprint” and the full information about the book you used.
+If the book was published a long time ago and you are using a reprint, you should indicate in the bibliography that the date of publication is not the same as the one you list.
+Add "Orig. publ. [date]." before the information about the publisher and date of the reprint, or give the date of the original publication, followed by a semi-colon, “rpt.” or “reprint” and then the information about the publisher of the book you used.

 One section of a book:

-If you are referring to a section of a book, the author of that section should be listed as the author in your notes and bibliography and the title of the section should be put in quotation marks, followed by “in” (for notes) or “In” (for a bibliography) the title of the book in which it appears.
-The author of the book (as opposed to the author of the section you used) appears after the title of the book.
+If you are referring to a section or chapter of a book, the author of that part should be listed as the author in your notes and bibliography and the title of the section or chapter put in quotation marks, followed by “in” (for notes) or “In” (for a bibliography) the title of the book in which it appears.
+The author of the book (as opposed to the author of the part you used) appears after the title of the book.

 Exhibition catalogue: